Hong Kong leader survives no confidence vote over building work

-HONG KONG (Reuters) - Hong Kong’s new leader Leung Chun-ying narrowly survived a motion of no-confidence on Wednesday over unauthorized building works in his home that have undermined his integrity and triggered calls for his resignation.
+HONG KONG, Dec 12 (Reuters) - Hong Kong’s new leader Leung Chun-ying narrowly survived a motion of no-confidence on Wednesday over unauthorised building works in his home that have undermined his integrity and triggered calls for his resignation.

-In space-starved Hong Kong, embellishments to homes are common to maximize living space, but similar violations have ensnared several prominent officials over the past year.
+In space-starved Hong Kong, embellishments to homes are common to maximise living space, but similar violations have ensnared several prominent officials over the past year.

 “He did not come clean, he did not tell us the whole truth and he was deliberately hiding things from us ... he has no integrity,” said pro-democracy opposition lawmaker Dennis Kwok who tabled the no-confidence motion.